ForBioPhylogenomics/tutorials/analysis_of_introgression_with_snp_data/README.md

 	(note that even though the outgroup "astbur" is included in the tree file, we here exclude it because it was never placed in the positions of P2 or P3 in the Dsuite analyses).

-* Add the script `plot_d.rb` to your current directory on Saga, either by copying it from `` or by downloading it from GitHub, using one of the following two commands:
+* Add the script `plot_d.rb` to your current directory on Saga by downloading it from GitHub, using one of the following two commands:

 		cp /cluster/projects/nn9458k/phylogenomics/week2/src/plot_d.rb .